What is the Women in Security Forum?

 Essentials 4 Job Security Giveback

-The SIA Women in Security Forum encouraged those in the security industry and beyond to join us in supporting Dress for Success Southern Nevada at ISC West 2021 and helping women achieve financial independence.
+Each year, the SIA Women in Security Forum encourages those in the security industry and beyond to join us in supporting Dress for Success Southern Nevada at ISC West and helping women achieve financial independence.
 By supporting the Essentials 4 Job Security Giveback, WISF members personally made a difference in helping the women of southern Nevada build careers and become self-sufficient.

 WISF Speakers Bureau

 The WISF Speakers Bureau is a service that helps members bring a more diverse perspective to the security industry.
-Add your name to the Speakers Bureau and share your expertise or request a speaker and we’ll connect you to industry experts who can speak on industry topics and D&I.
+Add your name to the Speakers Bureau and share your expertise or request a speaker and we’ll connect you to industry experts who can speak on industry topics and diversity, equity and inclusion.

-The SIA Women in Security Forum is a sponsor of the annual Women in Biometrics Awards, co-founded by SIA and SecureIDNews.
-This program recognizes distinguished female leaders in the biometric identity and security industry for their contributions; winners are recognized each year at SIA GovSummit.
+The SIA Women in Security Forum is an organizational supporter of the annual SIA Women in Biometrics Awards, a globally recognized program honoring distinguished female leaders in the biometric identity and security industry for their contributions; winners are recognized each year at SIA GovSummit.

 SIA's Women in Security Forum has introduced SECURE Perspectives, a column in partnership with Security Sales & Integration supporting the participation of women in the security profession.
 Each column profiles a successful woman in security, highlighting her background, perspectives on security trends and advice for women in the industry.
-Read this recent profile featuring Patricia Coureas, principal consultant, Enterprise Security Risk Group at ADT Commercial.
+Read this recent profile featuring Sabrina Wilson of dormakaba Americas.

 Networking and Educational Events